 - Set up a clear work schedule with your on-site supervisor (the adult with whom you will work most closely).
-Treat your service as you would any job (for example, be sure to call in if you are sick!).
+Treat your service as you would any job or internship (for example, be sure to call in if you are sick!).

-- Fill out the Christian Service Contract (available in Lower Arrupe or in the school office during the summer) and make sure your on-site supervisor and parents also fill it out.
-Return the contract no later than the first five hours you work, but ideally before you begin any work.
+- Fill out the Christian Service Contract, and make sure your on-site supervisor and parents also fill it out.
+Return this no later than the first five hours you work, but ideally before you begin any work.

 - Remember to journal every day you serve at your placement!